Skip to content

 hasWoodObjective: "objective wood"

-Alternative of specified conditions.
-This means that only one of conditions has to be met in order for alternative to be true.
+This means that only one of the conditions has to be met in order for alternative to be true.
 You just define one mandatory argument, condition names separated by commas. ! prefix works as always.

 Example